-- The pest has a history of developing resistance to existing or canceled pesticides which is documented through field studies or references to field studies.
+- The pest has a history of developing resistance to existing or canceled pesticides that is documented through field studies or references to field studies.
 Information is needed on previously reported resistance incidences and economic impacts resulting from pest resistance.

-- Evidence must exist that the pest(s), use patterns, and climatic conditions for the proposed use under the 24(c) is the same or substantially similar to situations where resistance has been documented, i.e. similar pests, use patterns, and climatic conditions.
+- Evidence must exist that the pest(s), use patterns, and climatic conditions for the proposed use under the 24(c) is the same or substantially similar to situations where resistance has been documented, e.g., similar pests, use patterns, and climatic conditions.

 - A brief description of the implementation plan for resistance management and how the use under the 24(c) will fit into the plan.

 8. Issue: When does a pest problem become regional or national in scope so that it should no longer qualify for §24(c) registration?
 How can states know whether a registrant is using §24(c) to avoid federal registration?